matrix-org/matrix-spec-proposals/proposals/3030-jump-to-date.md

 available to query with `/context` from a client in order to get a pagination token.

-The heuristics for deciding when to ask another homeserver for a closer event if your homeserver doesn't have something close, is left up to the homeserver implementation.
-Although the heuristics will probably be based on whether the closest event is a forward/backward extremity indicating it's next to a gap of events which are potentially closer.
+The heuristics for deciding when to ask another homeserver for a closer event if your homeserver doesn't have something close, are left up to the homeserver implementation, although the heuristics will probably be based on whether the closest event is a forward/backward extremity indicating it's next to a gap of events which are potentially closer.